 As part of its mission to make the world a better place, the MIT Mechanical Engineering Department (MechE) aims to solve global challenges by training the next generation of mechanical engineering leaders.1 We know inclusive diversity is central to this mission, which is why our community is built on a culture that prioritizes people.
 In addition to providing a world-class engineering education, our curriculum includes a robust examination of the historical, ethical, and social contexts of engineering to ensure our graduates are conscious contributors to their professions.
 Internally, we incorporate these values into the research we produce and give them substantial weight in faculty hiring and promotion decisions.
 Systemic injustice has historically excluded certain groups from academia and the fields of science, technology, engineering and mathematics (STEM).
-Our department employs measures to account for these issues in our admissions and hiring processes, and leverages MIT’s resources to attract and support talented individuals regardless of their means.
+Our department leverages MIT’s resources to attract and support talented individuals.
 Once people arrive in MechE, we welcome them to our community through comprehensive orientations and open communication.
 One critically important aspect of any leadership position in our community is the responsibility to support others in their personal and professional growth.
 We promote a culture of teamwork and respect by acknowledging the value that each person brings to our collective efforts to advance science and engineering, and by acknowledging that prioritizing health is essential to personal productivity.
 For these reasons, all of our faculty and senior staff have extensive management and mentorship training as well as detailed knowledge of the many support resources available at MIT.
 These aspects of our community enable us to foster a diverse and inclusive environment, focusing on what makes MIT MechE truly special: the people.

 MIT as a whole is committed to creating a workplace and educational environment that welcomes and supports people of diverse backgrounds and celebrates differences in race, gender, ethnicity, nationality, age, physical and language abilities, culture, religion, and sexual orientation.2 Despite this goal, there is a lack of diversity at MIT and in MechE.
 The above vision statement for our department has not yet been fully realized.
 We strive to make it a reality.